Contractor Mortgages: FAQ

 Contractors typically work on the basis of a contract.
 They generally work for one company, and work on the conditions agreed upon.
 Freelancers may work for several companies at once, and are more likely to work from home.
 Freelancers do not have their clients take money out of their earnings for taxes, whereas most contractors do.

-If individuals are still unsure as to which category they fall into, they are encouraged to contact CIS Mortgage for a consultation.
+If individuals are still unsure as to which category they fall into, they are encouraged to contact CIS Mortgage Advice for a consultation.

 What is a high risk category?
 Many banks place contractors into what is called a high risk category.
 This means that they feel that contractors are less likely to pay back a mortgage than permanently employed staff.
 At CIS, every individual has the same chance when they apply for a mortgage instead of contractors being placed in a separate category.